HughHoyland/roots-huh/mechanics.md

 Make sure the ecosystem can support you, and competitors don't overwhelm you!

-## Resource spending.

-### Tech tree - Mutations.

-We have a good selection to choose from.

 TODO: Gather the ideas here.

 ### Tactical, real-time decisions.